hannesdatta/musicMetadata/README.md

 Classify clear-text label names as frequently encountered in digital music data sets (e.g., "Interscope"), into their parent labels (at this stage, the three major music labels "Universal", "Warner", and "Sony").
 All remaining (unclassified) ones are likely independent music labels.

 The classification algorithm relies on a list of regular expressions that identifies each of the three major music labels.

-The algorithm has been independently developed with an initial list taken from the academic literature.
-In 2020, the expressions have been updated on the basis of an external data set with label names and their parent-label classifications, as supplied by https://chartmetric.com.
+The algorithm has been developed on the basis of Aguiar, Waldfogel, and Waldfogel (2021).
+The expressions have further been updated enriched using an external data set with label names and their parent-label classifications, supplied by [Chartmetric](https://chartmetric.com).

 ## Installation